apache/echarts/.github/CONTRIBUTING.md

 Fork ECharts project into your own project.
 Checkout a branch from master branch named `fix-xxxx`, where xxxx is the issue id related.
 If there's no related issue, you need to create one in most cases to describe what's wrong or what new feature is required.

-If you are a committer of apache/incubator-echarts project, which means you have the write access to the project, you still need to push to a new branch and use pull request to push your code.
+If you are a committer of apache/incubator-echarts project, which means you have the write access to the project, you still need to push to a new branch (by `git push origin HEAD:refs/heads/fix-xxxx`) and use pull request to push your code.
 You cannot push code directly to `master` branch, otherwise it will be rejected by GitHub.

 Once your PR is merged, you will be asked to assign a PDF file called [Apache ICLA](https://www.apache.org/licenses/icla.pdf).
 This is required for all non-trival commits of apache/incubator-echarts project, which means you don't have to sign it if you only changed some spelling in `README.md`.